Welcome to Frame Platform Documentation¶

-Welcome to the Xi Frame Platform documentation site.
+Welcome to the Frame Platform documentation site.
 Our goal is to help you find what you need, fast.
 Understanding how we’ve organized this site and how we refer to our products will ensure you get to the information you need as quickly as possible.
-If you haven’t signed up for a Xi Frame account yet, you can refer to our sign up guide for more information.
+You can use the table of contents on our landing page here, or navigate through our documentation using the sidebar.

-You can read more about Xi Frame in the Nutanix product solution brief.
+You can read more about Frame in the Nutanix product solution brief.

-Refer to this section if you are accessing applications that have been provided to you by your administrator or if this is your first experience using Frame as an administrator – anyone using Frame at all should read through this section to understand how to work with and run applications streamed from Frame in a browser.
+Refer to this section if you are accessing applications that have been provided to you by your administrator or if this is your first experience using Frame as an administrator.
+Anyone using Frame at all should read through the guides in this section to understand how to work with and run applications streamed from Frame in a browser.

 The Subscription Management section provides details on how to sign up for a trial and manage your Frame account subscription.

 If you are administering an account that you wish to share with others in your organization, then you will still need to read through the “End User Guides” section to understand the basics of a Frame account.
 Proceed to this section when you are ready to learn how to onboard and publish apps to share with teams, manage your environment, and more.

 For developers using the Frame Platform, this separate set of documentation covers Frame APIs that you can use to create custom web workflows.